Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 USB-C port type is the new norm

-Most modern devices use USB Type-C (or USB-C for short) port type.
+Most modern devices use the USB Type-C port type (or USB-C for short).

 The USB-C port also features reversible plug orientation, meaning you can plug the cable in without worrying about keeping a particular side up.

-This convenience is available to the latest USB standards and Thunderbolt 3, which also uses the USB-C port type.
+This port-type convenience is available to the latest USB standards and Thunderbolt 3, which also uses the USB-C port.

 There are subsequent Thunderbolt revisions, including Thunderbolt 4, 5, and even more down the road, but Thunderbolt 3 is the most significant regarding connection type, which is USB-C. For this reason, nowadays, the term “Thunderbolt” is automatically understood as Thunderbolt 3 or later.

-In other words, when all of our devices support USB-C, which is the way of the future, there's no need to worry about what cable to carry anymore since there's just one type of cable.
+In other words, when all of our devices support USB-C, which has been the mandate since the EU forced Apple to part ways with its Lighting connection type, there’s no need to worry about what cable to carry anymore since there’s just one type of cable.

 Samsung X Portable SSD Thundebolt 3 Cable

-The Samsung X5 is a Thunderbolt 3 drive.
+The Samsung X5 is one of a few Thunderbolt 3 drives and is still very relevant today.
 Note the Thunderbolt 3 cable, which looks identical to a USB-C one.

-For this reason, a Thunderbolt cable tends to come with the Lightning symbol to distinguish itself from a USB counterpart.
+For this reason, a Thunderbolt cable tends to have the Lightning symbol to distinguish itself from a USB counterpart.

-And then we still have to deal with other non-USB-C port types, too.
+And then, chances are we’ll still have to deal with other non-USB-C port types for years to come.

 Synology DS USB Ports

 The USB Type-A port is everywhere.
-Here are two behind this small NAS server.
+Here are two (blue) behind this small NAS server on top of the legacy eSATA port (red).

-In this case, the connecting cable has two ends: A and B.
+In this case, our beloved connecting cable has two different ends: A and B.

-The end that goes into a host is called a USB Type-A connector.
+The end of a connecting cable that goes into a host, such as a computer, is called a USB Type-A connector.

 Before USB-C, this connector and the corresponding port type, the USB-A female port, remained physically the same in all USB standards.